-Almost any fruit or combination of fruit can be puréed and dried for fruit leather.
-The quality of the fruit leather depends on whether the fruit has a low or high amount of the naturally occurring starch called pectin.
-Fruits that have a high amount of pectin will make leathers that bond together in a solid sheet and easily peel, while fruits that have little pectin will flake and crack rather than peel.
-When making leather with fruits low in pectin, add another fruit that is high in pectin to improve the texture of the leather.
+Almost any fruit or combination of fruit can be puréed and dried for fruit rolls.
+The quality of the fruit roll depends on whether the fruit has a low or high amount of the naturally occurring starch called pectin.
+Fruits that have a high amount of pectin will bond together in a solid sheet and easily peel, while fruits that have little pectin will flake and crack rather than peel.
+When using fruits low in pectin, add another fruit that is high in pectin to improve the texture of the roll.

 Fruits naturally high in pectin are apples, apricots, blueberries, cranberries, figs, grapes, peaches, pears, pineapples, and plums.
 Fruits low in pectin include cherries, citrus fruits, raspberries, and strawberries.
 When using a low pectin fruit with a high pectin fruit, use equal parts of each to produce the best results.